nijikokun/nijikokun.github.io/_posts/2017-02-05-Creating-a-custom-ServiceProvider-in-your-Adonis.js-project.md

 missing from the Adonis documentation.

 When you're using a third-party library such as [Firebase][2] in your project, usually you include the module and instantiate the module with configuration values each time you use it or you create a global.
-Adonis two features called **IoC** and **ServiceProviders** to prevent you from having to do that and a centralized configuration directory to prevent configuration values being hardcoded into your codebase.
+Adonis has two features called **IoC** and **ServiceProviders** to prevent you from having to do that and a centralized configuration directory to prevent configuration values being hardcoded into your codebase.